ERP of the year in the process manufacturing industry – Yaveon 365. Uncover the story behind the ERP champion!

 Models and methods in production planning and control

-Hanover supply chain model: thinking holistically
+Hannover supply chain model: thinking holistically

 Methods of requirements planning